ChessMax/awesome-programming-languages/README.md

 - [Argon](https://github.com/argonlang/argon) - Argon is an interpreted multi-paradigm dynamically typed programming language.
 Its syntax is mainly influenced by Python, Go and Rust.
 - [Ark](https://github.com/spargle/ark) - Ark is a tiny, fast, and **somewhat** useful programming language focused on runtime stability and simple code syntax.
 Every instruction is a single character, but it is NOT an esolang. (anymore)
 - [ArkScript](https://arkscript-lang.dev) - ArkScript is a small, fast, functional and scripting language for C++ projects ; the syntax is inspired by Lisp.
 It's a scripting language aiming for high portability and easily embedding in C++ projects, with a few nice features such as tail call optimization and macros.
 - [Arturo](https://github.com/arturo-lang/arturo) - Arturo is an independently-developed, modern programming language, vaguely related to various other ones - including but not limited to Logo, Rebol, Forth, Ruby, Haskell, D, SmallTalk, Tcl, and Lisp.
-The language has been designed following some very simple and straightforward principles: a) Code is just a list of words and symbols, b) Words and symbols within a block are interpreted - when needed - according to the context, c) No reserved words or keywords - look for them as hard as you can; there are absolutely none
+The language has been designed following some very simple and straightforward principles: a) Code is just a list of words and symbols, b) Words and symbols within a block are interpreted - when needed - according to the context, c) No reserved words or keywords - look for them as hard as you can; there are absolutely none.
+- [Avail](https://github.com/AvailLang/Avail) - Avail is a multi-paradigmatic general purpose programming language whose feature set emphasizes support for articulate programming.
+Avail is an open-source project that comprises a language virtual machine and a standard library.
 # B (7):
 - [Beads](http://beadslang.org/) - The Beads project is a daring attempt to generate a new language that will replace the current popular toolchain stack of HTML/CSS/JS/+Frameworks+Database, with a single language.
 - [Beef](https://github.com/beefytech/Beef) - Beef is a performance-oriented compiled programming language.